 The term “Industry 4.0” refers to the Fourth Industrial Revolution, a concept that has been gaining popularity in recent times.
 This revolution is characterized by the integration of the physical, digital and biological worlds in the current industries, which can be benefited from it.
-Because of the technologies involved in the Industry 4.0, the development of a Smart Factory can be possible, and a number of benefits can be unlocked by the implementation of it.
-However, to do so it is important to start small and then scale.
+Because of the technologies involved in the Industry 4.0, the development of a Smart Factory can be possible, and a number of benefits can be unlocked by the implementation of it, from the first small step and then scaling up.

 Image retrieved from MathWorks

 This revolution is the most recent Industrial Revolution, and it describes the integration of the physical, digital and biological worlds.
 Some of the technologies included are artificial intelligence (AI), robotics, blockchain, the Internet of Things (IoT), additive manufacturing, genetic engineering, quantum computing, to name a few.